 Stage 6.
 The documents developed by results of work performance shall be forwarded to the Principal for agreeing.
 Payment for the rendered services shall be effected on the one-time basis, upon developed documents approval by the Principal.
 The cost of Services shall be accepted in compliance with the Work-order and confirmed by signing “Certificate of Performed Services Acceptance” (Appendix 15) by the Principal

-Trend 3: Technical and engineering support at BNPP systems and equipment upgrading
+Trend 3: Technical and engineering support at BNPP systems and equipment modernization

 Appendix 4.3.1

-Procedure of the Principal and the Customer interaction at rendering services on BNPP systems and equipment upgrading
+Procedure of the Principal and the Contractor interaction at rendering services on BNPP systems and equipment modernization.

 Stage 1.
-The Principal shall address the Contractor’s permanent representative at Site/in Tehran and request preliminary information on the selected topic: whether such works were done at Concern’s NPPs, a range of potential performers, etc.
+The Principal shall address the Contractor’s permanent representative at Site/in Tehran and request preliminary information on the selected topic: whether such works were performed at Concern’s NPPs, a range of potential performance.

 Stage 2.
-The Contractor shall forward to the Principal all available information on possibility of rendering services on systems and equipment upgrading.
+The Contractor shall forward to the Principal all available information on possibility of rendering services on systems and equipment modernization.

 Stage 3.
-In case of the Principal’s interest to perform certain work, the Principal shall forward an inquiry drawn up according to Appendix 3 specifying desirable work completion time.
+In case of the Principal’s interest to perform certain modernization, the Principal shall forward an inquiry drawn up according to Appendix 3 specifying desirable work completion time.

-Stage 4 The Contractor shall review the application, to determine, whether it is possible to perform the requested works.
-If it is impossible to execute the application, the Contractor sends motivated refusal to the Principal.
-In this case, the Principal and the Contractor shall hold a conciliatory meeting, to clarify/modify the application.
-Upon the Contractor’s consent, the Contractor shall approve the Application and send it to the Principal.
-The time for application consideration is up to 2 weeks.
+Stage 4 The Contractor shall review the a.m. application within two week, whether it is possible to perform the requested modernization.
+If it is impossible to execute the application, the Contractor sends justification on its refusal to the Principal.
+In this case, the Principal and the Contractor shall hold a conciliatory meeting, to clarify/modify the application and shall take final decision for performing the Principal’s Application within two weeks.

-Stage 4a Based on the approved application, the Contractor, shall draw up the Technical Assignment for work performance.
-The following issues shall be reviewed in the Technical Assignment:
+Stage 4a In case approval of the Application by the Parties, the Contractor, shall develop the Technical Assignment for modernization performance.
+The following issues shall be included in the Technical Assignment:

-types of services and trends of technical support;
+types of services and technical support;

 sequence of technical support rendering to the Principal;